-The Jonesboro Truck accident attorneys at T. Madden and Associates, P.C. are sympathetic to your cause and are there to fight for your rights if you have been injured in a truck accident.
+The Jonesboro truck accident attorneys at T. Madden and Associates, P.C. are sympathetic to your cause and are there to fight for your rights if you have been injured in a truck or semi-truck accident.
 Call us for a free case evaluation with no obligation.

 Jonesboro, Georgia, site of the historic Battle of Jonesborough, Stately Oaks Plantation and many of the scenes from Smokey and the Bandit, is the heart of Clayton County.
 As part of Metro Atlanta, it is well-served by state and national highways.
 Along with the conveniences that come from proximity to Atlanta, however, come traffic accidents.

 18-Wheeler accidents are among the most dangerous of all traffic accidents, especially when they occur on high-speed highways such as Interstate 75.
 It is tragic when an accident results in serious injury or even death.
 It is even worse to discover that the accident wouldn’t have happened but for another driver’s carelessness.

 Most successful truck accident claims are paid by insurance companies.
 Although their advertising campaigns may be designed to portray them as sympathetic friends who are there when you need them, the reality is that they are businesses like any other, and they will go bankrupt unless they make a profit.

 Insurance adjusters are typically master negotiators, with only one goal — to reduce or eliminate the value of your truck accident claim and thereby save money for their employer.
 These people will smile to themselves if they hear that you have not retained a personal injury attorney to represent you.

 By the way, they don’t like our Jonesboro truck accident lawyers very much — for reasons we fully understand.